Use LibraryCHAT for 24/7 help with research, citations, or any other question you might have.

 Any words, ideas or images that you do not create yourself must be given credit if you use them in your work.

-Citing information sources lets the audience know the origins of your information (in case they would like to locate the original) and gives credit to the originator (preventing plagiarism).
+Citing information sources lets the audience know the origins of your information (in case they would like to locate the original) and gives credit to the creator (preventing plagiarism).

 Use the citation style specified by your professor.
 MLA style is most commonly associated with humanities research.
 APA style is most commonly associated with social sciences and sciences research.
 CSE style is most commonly associated with the sciences.
 Chicago style has two options for citing and is used for many subjects across disciplines.
 Legal citations vary.

 Choose a blue tab above to select a citation style or topic.